Joseph C. Reynolds

 BIOGRAPHY

-Raised in Las Vegas, Joe graduated from the University of Nevada, Las Vegas with a Bachelor of Science undergraduate degree in Secondary Education.
+Raised in Las Vegas, Reynolds graduated from the University of Nevada, Las Vegas with a Bachelor of Science undergraduate degree in Secondary Education.
 He later taught school in Glasgow, Scotland, and thereafter earned his law degree from Gonzaga University School of Law in Spokane, Washington.
-During Law School, Joe was nominated to serve on the Law School’s National Appellate Moot Court Team and was a course tutor for United States Constitutional Law.
-He received the School’s top honors for skills in oral arguments and drafting appellate briefs, as well as legal research and writing.
+During law school, Reynolds was nominated to serve on the Law School’s National Appellate Moot Court Team and was a course tutor for United States Constitutional Law.
+He received the school’s top Linden Cup honors for skills in oral arguments and drafting appellate briefs, as well as CALI awards for legal research and writing courses III and IV.

-Later, under Attorney General Cortez Masto, Joe served as the Chief Deputy Attorney General for the Bureau of Litigation, Public Safety Division.
-As the Chief Deputy Attorney General, Joe oversaw the handling of all civil cases filed against Nevada constitutional officers and agencies, which alleged deprivation of civil rights pursuant to Title 42 U.S.C. §1983.
+Later, under Attorney General Cortez Masto, Reynolds was appointed the Chief Deputy Attorney General for the Bureau of Litigation, Public Safety Division.
+As the Chief Deputy Attorney General, Reynolds oversaw the handling of all civil cases filed against Nevada constitutional officers and agencies, which alleged deprivation of civil rights pursuant to Title 42 U.S.C. §1983.
 He also advised and represented the Nevada Department of Public Safety, including the Nevada Highway Patrol, the Division of Parole and Probation, the Division of Investigations, the Department of Emergency Management, the State Fire Marshal, and the Nevada Board of Parole Commissioners.
 He also advised and represented the Nevada Department of Corrections and the Nevada Department of Motor Vehicles.
+He also taught legal and criminal procedure for law enforcement cadets at the P.O.S.T.
+Academy.
 In this role, he successfully briefed and argued a First Amendment case before the United States Court of Appeals for the Ninth Circuit.

-Joe was appointed to serve as the Chairman of the Public Utilities Commission of Nevada (PUCN) by Governor Sandoval in 2016.
-As Nevada’s top energy regulator, he oversaw the regulation of Nevada’s $17 billion utility infrastructure, which included the generation, transmission, and distribution of electricity throughout the State, as well as natural gas, telephone, wastewater, and natural gas.
-During his tenure as Chairman of the PUCN, Joe approved and implemented Nevada’s current rooftop solar Net Energy Metering (NEM) program, electric vehicle infrastructure programs, and development of large-scale utility solar facilities.
+Reynolds was appointed By Governor Sandoval to serve as the Chairman of the Public Utilities Commission of Nevada (PUCN) in 2016.
+As Nevada’s top energy regulator, Reynolds oversaw the regulation of Nevada’s $17 billion utility infrastructure, which included the generation, transmission, and distribution of electricity throughout the State, as well as telephone lines, natural gas, and certain water districts.
+During his tenure as Chairman of the PUCN, Reynolds approved and implemented Nevada’s current rooftop solar Net Energy Metering (NEM) program, electric vehicle infrastructure programs, and development of large-scale utility solar facilities.
 He also presided over multiple ‘exit’ applications filed by major Nevada corporations pursuant to NRS Chapter 704B, including those filed by Google, Switch, MGM Resorts, Wynn Las Vegas, Caesars Enterprise Services, and Peppermill Casino.
-Joe was the first Chairman of the PUCN in known Nevada history to approve a rate decrease for utility customers while expanding the development of solar energy.
+Reynolds was the first Chairman of the PUCN in known Nevada history to approve a rate decrease for utility customers while expanding the development of solar energy.

-Most recently, Joe has served as the Chief General Counsel for the Nevada System of Higher Education (NSHE) and responsible for overseeing all legal affairs of the University of Nevada, Reno (UNR); the University of Nevada, Las Vegas (UNLV); the Desert Research Institute (DRI), as well as Nevada’s state and community colleges.
-In addition to civil litigation, real estate transactions, and contract drafting, Joe worked on employment matters involving the Family Education Privacy Act (FERPA), the American with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), and Title IX of the Higher Education Act, which promises equal access and prohibits discrimination, against all individuals.
+Most recently, Reynolds has served as the Chief General Counsel for the Nevada System of Higher Education (NSHE) and was responsible for overseeing all legal affairs of the University of Nevada, Reno (UNR); the University of Nevada, Las Vegas (UNLV); the Desert Research Institute (DRI), as well as Nevada’s state and community colleges.
+In addition to civil litigation, real estate transactions, and contract drafting, Reynolds worked on employment matters involving the Family Educational Rights and Privacy Act (FERPA), the American with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), and Title IX of the Higher Education Act, which promises equal access and prohibits discrimination, against all individuals.
 He also worked closely on Nevada’s Open Meeting Law, Nevada’s Public Records Act, and redistricting and reapportionment of districts for elected officials pursuant to the Nevada Constitution.
-Of note, Joe performed extensive work on the development and lease agreement that led to the construction of the Kirk Kerkorian Medical Education Building for the UNLV School of Medicine and the historic affiliation agreement between UNR and Renown Health.
-During his time with NSHE, Joe was the Co-Chair of the First Amendment and Freedom of Expression Task Force.
+Of note, Reynolds performed extensive work on the development and lease agreement that led to the construction of the Kirk Kerkorian Medical Education Building for the UNLV School of Medicine and the historic affiliation agreement between UNR and Renown Health.
+During his time with NSHE, Reynolds was the Co-Chair of the First Amendment and Freedom of Expression Task Force and the Co-Chair of the COVID-19 Task Force.

-Throughout his career, Joe has assisted with drafting multiple pieces of legislation, working with legislators during the legislative process, and testifying at both Assembly and Senate Committee hearings of the Nevada Legislature during regular and special legislative sessions.
-He is particularly proud of his work on Senate Bill 504 (2015), which established anti-bullying laws and a legal cause of action for students who are being bullied in public schools and the PUCN’s implementation of Assembly Bill 405 (2017), which established Nevada’s residential rooftop solar program.
+Throughout his career, Reynolds has assisted with drafting multiple pieces of legislation, worked with legislators during the legislative process, and testified at both Assembly and Senate Committee hearings of the Nevada Legislature during regular and special legislative sessions.
+He is particularly proud of his work on Senate Bill 504 (2015), which established and strengthened anti-bullying laws and a legal cause of action for students who are being bullied in public schools; and his work on the PUCN’s implementation of Assembly Bill 405 (2017), which established Nevada’s residential rooftop solar program.

-Joe has been a member of the National Association of Regulatory Utility Commissioners (NARUC) and the Governor’s Committee on Energy Choice.
+Reynolds has been a member of the National Association of Regulatory Utility Commissioners (NARUC) and the Governor’s Committee on Energy Choice.
 He has been featured as a panelist for the Harvard Law School Energy Forum and Environmental Policy Initiative in Washington, D.C.; a keynote speaker for the Southern Nevada Strong Coalition for Electric Vehicles in Las Vegas, Nevada; a keynote speaker for the Solar Energies Industry Association (SEIA) in Las Vegas, Nevada; a keynote speaker for the 21st Century Energy Transition Symposium in Fort Collins, Colorado; and participant in the National Governor’s Association Ahead of the Curve: Innovation Experts Roundtable in San Jose, California.
 He authored the article About Your Public Utilities Commission, which was published in the January 2018 edition of the Nevada Lawyer Magazine.
+He also authored the article It’s Not Over Until It’s Over: A Brief Overview of Nevada Appellate Law, which was published in the October 2022 edition of Nevada Business Magazine.

-Joe has served as a Bar Exam Grader for the Nevada State Bar since 2008.
+Reynolds served as a Bar Exam Grader for the Nevada State Bar from 2008 to 2022.
 In 2014, he received the Service Above Self Award from the International Rotary Club.
 In 2016, he received the Employer Support of the Guard and Reserve Award from the Nevada National Guard, United States Department of Defense.
 In 2020, he was recognized by NSHE University Police Services for his commitment to public safety in higher education.
+In 2023, he was recognized as one of Nevada’s Top Rank Attorneys.

-He enjoys coaching youth sports, reading, writing and recording music, spending time outdoors with his Labrador, and being with friends and family.
-Joe and his wife, Katie, who is also a Nevada lawyer, have five children and live in Reno.
+He enjoys reading, writing, listening to and playing music, gardening, being outdoors with his Labrador-Retriever, and spending time with his family.
+Reynolds and his wife, Kathryn, who is also a Nevada lawyer, have five children and live in Reno near the base of the mountains of Lake Tahoe.

 Courts